mylesmaxie0/mylesmaxie0/README.md

 ### SOAR & EDR Threat Detection with LimaCharlie (In Progress)

 📝 Summary: This project showcases the implementation of LimaCharlie as an EDR solution for detecting and responding to security incidents.
 It focuses on automated detection and response integration within a SOAR framework.
-- Tools Used: LimaCharlie, Tines (Workflow Builder), Slack
+- Tools Used: VMWare, LimaCharlie, Tines (Workflow Builder), Slack
 - Key Skills: SOAR, EDR, Automated Threat Mitigation.
 - Repository: [🔗 View Project](https://github.com/mylesmaxie0/SOAR-EDR-PROJECT)